frc971/971-Robot-Code/README.md

   3. Contact Brian Silverman or Stephan Massalt with your SVN username to get access to the code in Gerrit.
   4. When you log into Gerrit the first time, please [add your Email Address](http://software.frc971.org/gerrit/settings/#EmailAddresses)
   5. Add your SSH key to Gerrit in order to be able to check out code
-    1. If you don't already have an ssh key, you can create one using `ssh-keygen`.
-This will create a public/private key pair-- the default location for your public key will be `~/.ssh/id_rsa.pub`
+    1. If you don't already have an ssh key, you can create one using `ssh-keygen -t ed25519`.
+This will create a public/private key pair-- the default location for your public key will be `~/.ssh/id_ed25519.pub`
     2. Log into Gerrit and go to `Settings->SSH Keys` and paste your public key into the `New SSH Key` text box and clicking on `ADD NEW SSH KEY`
   6. Install `git`: `sudo apt install git`
   7. Go to [the 971-Robot-Code project in Gerrit](https://software.frc971.org/gerrit/#/admin/projects/971-Robot-Code) and run the command to Download the 971-Robot-Code repository.